 Kaitlyn Dunnett and Kathy Lynn Emerson are both mystery writers.
 Kaitlyn writes the Liss MacCrimmon Scottish-American Heritage Mysteries set in Moosetookalook, Maine, starting with Kilt Dead.
-The twelfth entry in the series, Overkilt, will be out in late October 2018.
+The thirteenth entry in the series, A View to a Kilt, will be out in February 2020.
 She launched the new “Deadly Edits” series in June 2018 with Crime & Punctuation.
-Kathy writes an Elizabethan-era mystery series (England in the 1580s) featuring Mistress Rosamond Jaffrey as both spy and sleuth.
-The most recent is Murder in a Cornish Alehouse.
+The second entry in this series, Clause & Effect. will be available in hardcover and ebook on June 25, 2019.
+Kathy writes other things, including short stories and an Elizabethan-era mystery series (England in the 1580s) featuring Mistress Rosamond Jaffrey as both spy and sleuth.
+The most recent of these is Murder in a Cornish Alehouse.
 She also maintains a website devoted to mini-biographies of women who lived in England between 1485 and 1603.
 You can find it at http://www.TudorWomen.com

-Kathy is the author of the Face Down Mysteries, featuring sixteenth-century gentlewoman, herbalist, and sleuth Susanna Appleton (starting with Face Down in the Marrow-Bone Pie), the Diana Spaulding 1888 Quartet, featuring an intrepid scandal sheet reporter and a physician who hails from Bangor, Maine (starting with Deadlier than the Pen), and two collections of short stories, Murders and Other Confusions and 2017’s Different Times, Different Crimes.
-She also wrote the Agatha-award-winning nonfiction book, How to Write Killer Historical Mysteries: The Art and Adventure of Sleuthing Through the Past.
+Kathy is also the author of the Face Down Mysteries, featuring sixteenth-century gentlewoman, herbalist, and sleuth Susanna Appleton (starting with Face Down in the Marrow-Bone Pie), the Diana Spaulding 1888 Quartet, featuring an intrepid scandal sheet reporter and a physician who hails from Bangor, Maine (starting with Deadlier than the Pen), and the Agatha-award-winning nonfiction book, How to Write Killer Historical Mysteries: The Art and Adventure of Sleuthing Through the Past.
+Her two collections of short stories are Murders and Other Confusions and 2017’s Different Times, Different Crimes.

-Kaitlyn/Kathy lives in the Western Maine mountains with her husband and their cats.
+Kaitlyn/Kathy lives in the Western Maine mountains with her husband and their cat.